-At the Annual Meeting, common shareholders will be asked to elect three directors (two directors to represent the holders of the class A shares of the Bank's common stock, and one director to represent the holders of the class E shares of the Bank's common stock) to the Board, each to serve a three-year term.
-The votes of the holders of each of the class A shares and the class E shares will be counted separately as a class for the purpose of electing the director to represent the holders of the class A and class E shares, respectively.
+At the Annual Meeting, common shareholders will be asked to elect three directors (one director to represent the holders of the class E shares of the Bank's common stock, and two directors to represent the holders of all classes of shares of the Bank's common stock) to the Board, each to serve a three-year term.
+The votes of the holders of the class E shares will be counted separately as a class for the purpose of electing the director to represent the holders of the class E shares.
 Each elected director will serve a three-year term.
-Qualified candidates for the directorship representing the holders of the class A shares will be nominated at the Annual Meeting by the holders of such class A shares.
-The Board has nominated Mario Covo to represent the holders of the class E shares of the Bank's common stock.
+The Board has nominated Guillermo Güémez García to represent the holders of the class E shares, and Gonzalo Menéndez Duque and Jaime Rivera as directors to represent the holders of all classes of shares of the Bank's common stock.